KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

+- Move ideas/todos to GitHub Issues and ass proper tags.
+- Add posibility to test only a single repo.
+For module-developers.
+- Add exceptions for 3rd-Party stuff like jquery or fontwaesome? <https://github.com/bugsounet/MMM-GoogleAssistant/pull/386>
 - Show and sort by GitHub Star #1.
 - Move `result.md` to docs.
 - Show results in popup on the page.